LSLeClercq/ABCal/README.md

 ##### b) Plot by Authors:

-- Takes the first table given as output in STEP 1 and returns a plot of the top (N) authors and the number of publications/studies they contributed.
+- Takes the first table given as output in STEP 1 and returns a plot of the top (N) authors and the number of publications/studies they contributed, named "Year plot".

 e.g.,
 ![Author Plot](https://github.com/LSLeClercq/ABCal/assets/85708751/280969ac-8edf-484f-b068-e4ab06be5b5c)

 ##### c) Plot by Location:

-- Takes a table/csv ("Studies_Locations.csv") as input with a column for the study name (Paper) and a column for the study site (Location).
+- Takes a table/csv (***"Example_Locations.csv"***) as input with a column for the study name (Paper) and a column for the study site (Location).

 e.g.,
 |Paper|Location|